treygriffith/joules/README.md

 Joules
 =========
-Node.js-style module loading on the browser with rapid development and robust deployment.
+Node.js-style module loading on the browser optimized for rapid development and robust deployment.

 Installation
 ------------